learn-co-curriculum/react-hooks-class-component-lifecycle/README.md

 ## Updating

 Whenever a component's state or props are changed, it gets re-rendered on the page.
-That's the beauty of React components &mdash; they're quick to _react_ to changes.
+That's the beauty of React components — they're quick to _react_ to changes.
 A re-render could be triggered when a user interacts with the component, or if new data (props or state) is passed in.